 Unfortunately, with the increase in sales comes the problem of customer returns.

-BONUS: Before you read further, download our Inventory Management Software Whitepaper to see how Logiwa uses real-time tracking to help customers get up to 100% inventory accuracy and manage their returns.
+BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time tracking to help customers get up to 100% inventory accuracy and manage their returns.

 A Look at U.S. Product Return Costs

 In 2017, U.S. return delivery costs amounted to $381 billion and is expected to reach $550 billion by 2020.
 Seeing return rates hover at around 20% has become the norm for many eCommerce retailers, with returns spiking to 30% or more during holidays.

 With the rising costs, it’s critical for retailers to evaluate how they manage eCommerce returns.
 You want to protect profit margins without damaging customer satisfaction and customer lifetime value.

 In this post, you’ll see the main drivers for online returns, how to reduce the cost of returns and recommendations for improving eCommerce returns management.

 You’ve likely seen a variety of reasons for customer returns.
 It ranges from an item that didn’t fit to a damaged product or a gift purchase that was returned.
 Your customers return products for many reasons, and every return is a direct hit to your bottom line.

 It’s a significant hit when you consider just how many customers return products.
 89% of customers have returned an online purchase.

 The leading causes for product returns for online purchases include: